 - 1/2 cup of your favorite barbecue sauce

 - Preheat oven to 450 degrees.
-Line a baking sheet with foil and spray generously with cooking spray.
+Line a baking sheet with foil and place a baking rack on top.
+Spray generously with cooking spray.

 - In a large bowl, sift together dry ingredients.
 Set aside.